minegokcen/misc_projects/README.md

 # misc_projects

-Various computational projects including final projects of some courses.
+Various computational projects including final projects of some courses from my undergraduate years in University of California, Berkeley.